-On 6-8 December 2001, Muslim, Lumad and Christian women leaders gathered in Davao Mindanao Commission on Women (MCW)
+On 6-8 December 2001, Muslim, Lumad and Christian women leaders gathered in Davao

-On 6-8 December 2001, Muslim, Lumad and Christian women leaders gathered in Davao provide leadership to address political, economic and socio-cultural concerns for the achievement of peace and development in Mindanao.
+City for the Kamindanawan: Women Working a Mindanao Agenda, and created the Mindanao Commission on Women (MCW).
+The MCW is a non-governmental organization established to provide leadership to address political, economic and socio-cultural concerns for the achievement of peace and development in Mindanao.
 The Commission is composed of 25 women leaders who have many years of experience working in development programs in Mindanao.